 Do I need to be a World War I or WW II buff to enjoy your tours?

 Absolutely not.
 While many of our guests have a personal connection through a relative, an equal number do not.
 They just have an interest and passion for Canadian Military History.

-With so many tours available, where are your guides located?
+With so many tours available, where do you locate your guides?

-Our guides are largely locally based and share the language and culture of their region; Our Normandy guides live in the area; Our WW1 guides live in the area; Our Holland and German guides live in Holland; your Italian guide lives in Italy.
+Our guides are locally based and share the language and culture of their region; Our Normandy guides live in the area; Our WW1 guides live in the area; Our Holland and German guides live in Holland; your Italian guide lives in Italy; your Spanish Civil War- ‘Mac-Pap’ guide lives in Madrid, Spain.
 We occasionally use British based guides, when circumstances dictate.
-They share the same knowledge and passion for the Canadians.
 They have all been carefully vetted and all have a profound knowledge of, and passion for, Canadian Military History.

 Do you require prior notice of any disabilities or health conditions?

 Absolutely.
 With prior notice we can make any necessary arrangements to cater to those needs or requirements.